Rapeseed cultivation guide

 5.1 Water Requirements and Drought Resistance

-- Lower water needs compared to other olive oil crops.
+Lower water requirements compared to other oilseed crops.

-- The deep root system (up to 1.5-2 meters) allows moisture to be absorbed by deeper soil layers.
-Drought
+A deep root system (up to 1.5–2 meters) allows moisture absorption from deeper soil layers.

-- Flowering (60–80 days): Maximum requirements for successful fertilization.
-Lobe
+Flowering (60–80 days): Peak water demand for successful pollination.

 5.4 Water Management and Resource Conservation